The Vedic Culture: 1500-600 B.C.

 - In the early Vedic phase, no temples and no worship of idols.

 Later Vedic period (1000-600 B.C):

 In the later Vedic Period, the Aryans moved further towards the east.
-The expansion of Aryans to eastern Gangetic plains is referred to in Satapatha Brahman.
+The expansion of Aryans to the eastern Gangetic plains is referred to in Satapatha Brahman.

 - After the fall of Kurus and Panchal, other kingdoms like Koshala, Kasi, and Videha came into prominence.